Community Impact Film Series — Immigration

 2:00–2:30 PM: Resource Fair

-Food Provide By Vitality Bowls Super Cafe and Dulce Dreams Cafe.
+Food Provide By Vitality Bowls Super Cafe.

 GAZELLE — Set in the liminal spaces of immigrant New York, Gazelle traces the inner and outer journey of Yakup, a Turkish music teacher exiled by political turmoil.
 As he fights to bring his family from Turkey, his days dissolve into a blur of menial jobs, shifting allegiances, and gnawing solitude.
 Between the labyrinth of U.S. immigration law and the peril of illicit escape, his reality becomes a fragile negotiation between hope and despair.
 A psychological drama of longing, resilience, and fractured identity.

-Virtual Guest Speaker — Nadir Sarıbacak (Writer & Director) is an acclaimed Turkish actor and filmmaker based in New Jersey.
+Virtual Panelist — Nadir Sarıbacak (Writer & Director) is an acclaimed Turkish actor and filmmaker based in New Jersey.
 His career spans landmark works in Turkish cinema and television, including Winter Sleep (Palme d’Or, Cannes 2014), Ivy (Sundance 2015), Magnificent Century: Kösem, and Leylak (Special Jury Mention, Tribeca 2021).
 His performances have earned multiple Best Actor honors, from the Antalya Golden Orange Film Festival to the Istanbul Film Festival.

 Known for his layered and deeply human portrayals, Sarıbacak now brings that same emotional precision to Gazelle, his debut feature as a director.